NixOS/nix.dev/maintainers/how-to-contribute-to-documentation.md

     - [Nixpkgs](https://nixos.org/manual/nixpkgs/stable/) ([source](https://github.com/NixOS/nixpkgs/tree/master/doc))
     - [NixOS](https://nixos.org/manual/nixos/stable/) ([source](https://github.com/NixOS/nixpkgs/tree/master/nixos/doc/manual))

-    are purely reference documentation, specifying interfaces and behavior.
+    are purely reference documentation, specifying interfaces and behaviour.
     They also show example interactions to show how to use its components, and explain mechanisms where necessary.

     The documentation team watches all pull requests to the manuals and assists contributors to get their changes merged.